Angular dependence of resonant inelastic x-ray scattering: a spherical tensor expansion: Introduction

-This approach was used with great success for the photoemission of localized magnetic systems~\cite{Thole-91,Laan-93,Thole-94} and in x-ray absorption spectroscopy~\cite{Brouder-93-Schille,Thole-94-2,Brouder}.
-Partial results were obtained in the fast collision approximation~\cite{Veenendaal-96} or for the elastic scattering operator~\cite{Marri-PhD,MarriCarra,Marri-06} and general results were obtained in specific coordinate systems~\cite{Fukui-01,Fukui-01-2,Ogasawara-04}.
-But, as far as we know, the fully general formula is new in coordinateless spherical tensor form.
-We showed for the case of x-ray absorption~\cite{Brouder} that such geometric (i.e. coordinateless) expressions are useful (i) to disentangle the properties of the sample from those of the measurement; (ii) to determine specific experimental arrangements aiming at the observation of specific sample properties; (iii) to provide the good starting point for a group subduction leading to the angular dependence of specific crystal symmetries.
+The fundamental spectra will be computed by a spherical tensor analysis, which was used with great success for the x-ray photoemission of localized magnetic systems~\cite{Thole-91,Laan-93,Thole-94,vanderlaan-1995a,vanderlaan-1995b} and in x-ray absorption spectroscopy \cite{Thole92,Carra93,Brouder-93-Schille,Thole-94-2,Brouder}.
+For the case of x-ray absorption~\cite{Brouder} such geometric (\textit{i.e.} coordinateless) and fully-decoupled expressions are useful (i) to disentangle the properties of the sample from those of the measurement; (ii) to determine specific experimental arrangements aiming at the observation of specific sample properties; (iii) to provide the most convenient starting point to investigate the reduction of the number of fundamental spectra due to crystal symmetries.

-Indeed, we show for example that magnetic dichroism might be observe on isotropic (i.e. without remanent magnetization) samples.

-The range of validity of our final expression is rather broad.
-We only assume the validity of the Kramers-Heisenberg formula describing the scattering of light by a quantum system, where we neglect the Thomson scattering and the non-resonant term.
-We also assume that only the dipole and quadrupole transitions play a role, but this is an excellent approximation in the x-ray range~\cite{BrouderAXAS}.
-Our result is a group theoretical consequence of the scattering cross-section.
-In particular, we do not assume that the states can be described by some $LS$ or $LSJ$ coupling, we do not make the fast collision approximation, we do not assume that some radial dipole and quadrupole matrix elements are independent of energy as in most other works on this subject.
-We even do not assume that a specific edge is measured.
-All these additional assumptions can be made in the final expression if necessary.

-We chose to give details of the computation to show that our result, even if it looks rather involved, can be obtained by straightforward angular-momentum coupling techniques.
+Following the same idea in the present case, the resonant inelastic scattering cross-section is expressed as the smallest possible combination of fundamental spectra.
+To do so, the remarkable angular momentum recoupling techniques developed by the Lithuanian school \cite{Jucys, Rudzikas} are used.
+As an application of the general results, the most common experimental case of an isotropic sample (disordered molecules, liquids, polycrystals or powders) is described in detail.
+It is demonstrated that the spectrum of an isotropic sample for electric dipole excitation and electric dipole emission with undetected scattered polarization is the sum of only three fundamental spectra, compared to 19 in the general spherical-tensor-based expression (and versus the 81 components of a general fourth-rank Cartesian tensor).